JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 My jaw dropped: *Centipede* was a really popular arcade game, and the release of a home computer version was pretty exciting.
 Besides, I barely had my Atari 400 for a year and was already bored with the few legal—and pirated—games I had.

-I showed the ad to my dad who smiled and basically said, “That’s nice!” and agreed to take me to the contest when it happened.
+I showed the ad to my dad who smiled and basically said—as enthusiastically as he could about a video game—“That’s nice!” and he agreed to take me to the contest when it happened.

 I was excited and ready to share the news of this contest with friends of mine in school